modern-sapien/inter-intel/README.md

 - The application starts an interactive session with the user.
 It does this by invoking the readline module, which reads user inputs line by line from the terminal.

--- node index.js will start the app
+-- 'node index.js' will start the app

 - The OpenAI's API is accessed using API keys, and the version of AI being used is specified via a config.